LewisScally/z-docdemo-4ond/content/en/_index.md

       description: >-
         What can be achieved with the power of wideo calling is truly remarkable.
-Now more than ever a secure, reliable, method of communicaton iwth client, collegues, and custoemrs is more important than ever.
+Now more than ever a secure, reliable, method of communication with client, collegues, and custoemrs is more important than ever.
       color: white
       image: images/section/root-server.png